jackdb/jackdb-heroku-plugin/README.md

     $ heroku help jackdb
     Usage: heroku jackdb

      Open a database in JackDB

      This will search through your app config for the valid database url and try to connect to it.
      If you have more than one database then use one of the "jackdb:" commands to connect to a specific one.

     Additional commands, type "heroku help COMMAND" for more details:

-	  jackdb:cleardb             #  Opens a ClearDB MySQL database in JackDB jackdb:mysql [CONFIG_VAR]  #  Opens a MySQL database in JackDB jackdb:pg [DATABASE]       #  Opens a PostgreSQL database in JackDB jackdb:xeround             #  Opens a Xeround MySQL database in JackDB
+      jackdb:cleardb              #  Opens a ClearDB MySQL database in JackDB jackdb:mysql [CONFIG_VAR]   #  Opens a MySQL database in JackDB jackdb:oracle [CONFIG_VAR]  #  Opens an Oracle database in JackDB jackdb:pg [CONFIG_VAR]      #  Opens a Postgres database in JackDB
+      jackdb:xeround              #  Opens a Xeround MySQL database in JackDB

 ## Examples